Beaches in White Cliffs Country

 • Public toilets at the marina

-Shakespeare Beach stretches to the west of Dover Harbour from Admiralty Pier to Shakespeare Cliff.
-Set in the bay, it is a quiet location where you can enjoy the sounds of waves crashing on the shore.
-You can access the beach via a footpath.
-Use on-street parking at Aycliffe and cross the A20 via a footbridge to the cliff.
-There are steps down to beach.
-Or park (pay & display) at Samphire Hoe and walk along the footpath.
+This secluded beach stretches to the west of Dover Harbour from Admiralty Pier to Shakespeare Cliff (which featured in Shakespeare's King Lear).
+Accessed via a footpath, the beach is a quiet location where you can enjoy the sounds of waves crashing on the shore.
+Use on-street parking at Aycliffe and cross the A20 via a footbridge to the cliff where there are steps down to beach.
+You can also park (pay & display) at Samphire Hoe and walk along the footpath.

 • Fishing